AlmezaAI/almeza/README.md

 ## 🌟 Future Development

 In the future, we may follow the successful path of previous projects like ELIZA by deploying tokens on pump.fun to support project development.
-CA: xxx
+### CA: BgmPvvs7aRM6KgYjBbBKgd93hqs4gndKk8X7DoNpump